KVooys/take-the-tempo/README.md

 # Take the Tempo

-Welcome to Take the Tempo, a blog about competitive card gaming and deck building in the Flesh and Blood card game.
+Welcome to Take the Tempo, a blog about competitive card gaming and deck building in card games.

 You can find the most recent post [here](/blog/latest) and all blog posts [here](/blog).